Leaking water heater in Florida home — emergency replacement needed

 Walk around your water heater once a year and look for signs of trouble.
 Water pooling at the base.
 Rust spots on the tank or fittings.
 Moisture on connections.
 Discoloration around the burner area for gas units.

 Small leaks become big problems fast.
+Learn the other warning signs in our guide to water heater failure signs.
 Catching a leaking fitting early costs you a $20 part.
 Catching it after the tank fails costs you a new water heater and water damage repair.

 5. Adjust the Temperature Setting